cberes/buffaloskateparks/content/defunct/alden/index.md

 ## Description

+In 2023 it was closed for maintenance. **As of summer 2024, pickleball courts have replaced the skatepark.**

 Modular skatepark with an asphalt surface.

-In 2023 it was closed to maintenance.
-Unsure of when or if it will reopen.

 ## Features